PKM-er/media-extended/README.md

 The time can be specified as:

 - a number of seconds (as a floating-point value), such as `121.12`
-- as an hours/minutes/seconds or minutes/seconds time separated with colons, such as `02:1.12`
+- as an hours/minutes/seconds or minutes/seconds time separated with colons, such as `02:01.12`
-  - Hour and minute should be within 0-59 and written in two digits, for example, `1:20` or `3:2:3` is invaild.
+  - Minutes and seconds should be within 0-59 and written in two digits, for example, `1:20` or `10:3` is invaild.

 when the `starttime` is absent, it is set to the beginning of the video/audio, while `endtime` is set to the end by default if absent.